rigoudyg/climaf/doc/functions/div.rst

-div : division of two fields using CliMAF ccdo2 and CDO operator div
+div : division between two CliMAF objects or between a CliMAF object and a constant
 ---------------------------------------------------------------------------

 Division of two CliMAF object, or division of the CliMAF object given as first argument and a constant as second argument (string, float or integer)